Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 #### Responses
-The response of this endpoint service request contains the `Task<Models.ICGBusinessEntitiesProspectScoreEquifaxOwnerCreditResponse>` that returns the value for saving Score Equifax Owner Credit Response dwtails.
+The response of this endpoint service request contains the `Task<Models.ICGBusinessEntitiesProspectScoreEquifaxOwnerCreditResponse>` that returns the value for saving Score Equifax Owner Credit Response details.

 #### Response headers-JSON
 |Header|Value|